 Something to remember - prospecting is the lifeblood of any business

-The second things to remember is that sales professionals, hate prospecting or they don't do it enough to have sustainable, successful sales careers.
+The second thing to remember is that sales professionals hate prospecting or they don't do it enough to have sustainable, successful sales careers.
 Even if they are doing it, then there's the question of the quality of the lead/prospect.

 1 - Mending A Broken Relationship

 There is a broken relationship between sales and marketing teams as it relates to sales numbers.
 However, each year there is a consistent objective on every sales professional's KPI which is to identify new business.
-While sales teams may implement traditional or innovative techniques to attract new business there is one underutilised asset that marketing is sitting that can drastically improve the sales activities towards those numbers.
+While sales teams may implement traditional or innovative techniques to attract new business, there is one underutilized asset that marketing is sitting on that can drastically improve the sales activities towards those numbers.